1996–97 Svenska Cupen

-Svenska Cupen 1996–97 was the forty-second season of the main Swedish football Cup.
+The 1996–97 Svenska Cupen was the 42nd season of the main Swedish football Cup.
 The competition was concluded on 29 May 1997 with the final held in Borås.
-AIK won 2-1 against IF Elfsborg before an attendance of 9,547 spectators.
+AIK won 2–1 against IF Elfsborg before an attendance of 9,547 spectators.
 Group matches introduced in the previous year's competition were abandoned and Division 4 clubs again entered the competition in large numbers.

 Preliminary round 1

 For other results see SFS-Bolletinen - Matcher i Svenska Cupen.

 Preliminary round 2

 For other results see SFS-Bolletinen - Matcher i Svenska Cupen.

 First round

 For other results see SFS-Bolletinen - Matcher i Svenska Cupen.

 Second round

 For other results see SFS-Bolletinen - Matcher i Svenska Cupen.

 Third round

 For other results see SFS-Bolletinen - Matcher i Svenska Cupen.

 Fourth round

 For other results see SFS-Bolletinen - Matcher i Svenska Cupen.

 Fifth round

 The 8 matches in this round were played between 10 April and 24 April 1997.